ARM-software/ACI-GetStarted/README.md

 Innovation and Greater Flexibility on Arm](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/arm-custom-instructions-wp.pdf)
     - This paper was released shortly after Arm Custom Instructions was announced and provides a quick overview of what ACI is.
 - [White-Paper Innovate by Customized Instructions, but Without Fragmenting the Ecosystem](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/arm-custom-instructions-without-fragmentation-whitepaper.pdf)
-    - This paper releases in Embedded World 2012 describes the capability of Arm Custom Instructions and how compilation toolchains support this feature.
+    - This paper was released for Embedded World 2012 and describes the capability of Arm Custom Instructions and how compilation toolchains support this feature.
 - [Arm Custom Instructions on developer.arm.com](https://developer.arm.com/Architectures/Arm%20Custom%20Instructions)
     - Arm Custom Instructions webpage on the Arm website.